-Starbucks do have a company policy in which dogs are not allowed inside the Starbucks store.
-All of the Starbucks staff in the store knows this rule.
+Starbucks does have a company policy in which dogs are not allowed inside the Starbucks store.
+All of the Starbucks staff in the store know this rule.
 Possible reasonings include:

 - Some customers in Starbucks may not like dogs or are afraid of them.